lu7did/PixiePi/README.md

 # Operating WSPR

-WSPR can be operated either as a monitoring station or as a beacon (or both).
+WSPR can be operated either as a monitoring station or as a beacon.

 ## Monitoring station